 • Girl Carnivore Ooomami seasoning – or your favorite steak seasoning.

-How To Buy A Bone-In Kansas City Strip Steak
+How to Buy a Kansas City Strip

 • There are 3 grades of beef in the USA: select, choice, and prime.
 Most supermarkets carry select, Costco has choice, and prime is reserved for butchers and restaurants (though some grocery store meat counters will also offer prime.)
 The dry aged steak shown in this recipe was was purchased from online meat distributor Porter Road.